Girl in the Half Pearl

 Girl in the Half Pearl is the second full-length studio album by American alternative R&B and neo-soul singer Liv.e, released on February 10, 2023, by In Real Life.
 The follow-up to her critically-acclaimed debut album Couldn't Wait to Tell You (2020) and its companion EP, CWTTY+ (2021), it was preceded by the singles "Ghost", "Wild Animals", and "Find Out".

-Girl in the Half Pearl features production from Liv.e herself as well as John Carroll Kirby, Mndsgn, Aaron Liao and Solomonphonic.
+Girl in the Half Pearl features production from Liv.e herself as well as John Carroll Kirby, Mndsgn, Justin Raisen, Aaron Liao and Solomonophonic.
 Lyrically, the record is informed by the end of Liv.e's relationship with her former partner, and features themes including love, womanhood, and self-determination.
 The album received universal critical acclaim upon release and was named on several 'best-of' lists for 2023.

 Background and recording

 In 2021, Liv.e's relationship with her then-partner, which she had been in for 'most of her adult life', was falling apart.
 After touring with rapper Mike in the hope that it would alleviate the issues - a decision which Liv.e has stated 'did not help' - and also completing a residency at London venue Laylow, the relationship ended in summer 2022.
 Liv.e has described the relationship and its fallout as leaving her in a state of 'cognitive dissonance' and 'big delusion', resulting in her 'avoiding friends, avoiding myself, avoiding spending time alone' and using cannabis and alcohol to cope.
 This experience would ultimately inform the narrative of Girl in the Half Pearl.

 Liv.e wrote Girl in the Half Pearl over the course of a year, beginning work in October 2021, prior to her breakup.
 She has described the writing process as 'exorcizing' the emotions she felt at the time, and termed the album 'the most wide-open [she has] been' on a record.
 Her influences on the record include the artists Sonic Youth, The Slits and Prince, video games Jet Set Radio Future and the Sonic the Hedgehog series, television shows The Powerpuff Girls and Cowboy Bebop, and television programming block Toonami.

 The album was preceded by three singles, "Ghost", "Wild Animals", and "Find Out".
 A music video for "Wild Animals", directed by Liv.e, was released alongside the single.

 The album's title is taken from the image of Liv.e standing in a snow globe (a ‘half pearl’) which has been shaken up, representing the fact that, despite being shaken, everything around her will eventually settle.
 Despite the title resembling that of Johannes Vermeer's painting Girl with a Pearl Earring, Liv.e has denied any connection between the two works.